Florents-Tselai/liteJQ/README.md

 ## Motivation

-SQLite has been supporting JSON operators for years.
-Complex queries, however, involving JSON can be more cumbersome to write and understand, especially when compared to more complex systems like PostgreSQL. **liteJQ** attempts to alleviate that by bringing the expressive power of jq into SQLite.
+SQLite has been supporting JSON for years.
+Complex queries, however, involving JSON can be more cumbersome to write and understand, especially when compared to more complex systems like PostgreSQL.
+**liteJQ** attempts to alleviate that by bringing the expressive power of jq into SQLite.

 ## Installation